-Use of the system for any type of income-generating activity is prohibited.
-Advertising the sale of products, whether commercial or personal is prohibited.
+Use of the system for any income-generating activity is prohibited.
+Advertising the sale of products, whether commercial or personal, is not permitted.

 Marketing by Non-FBISD Organizations

 Use of the system for promoting activities or events for individuals or organizations not directly affiliated with or sanctioned by the District is prohibited.